MAP International: Current CEO Steve Stirling

 Steve Stirling has served as the President and CEO since 2014.
-As a young child living in post-war Korea in the 1960s, Steve suffered a life-altering bout with polio – a disease that wreaked havoc on his body and ostracized him from society, and ultimately, his family.
-This disease, and its consequences, could have been prevented with a vaccine that costs merely a few cents.

-When Steve was only 5 years old, his father dropped him and his sister off an orphanage, where they spent the next 5 years before being adopted by a couple in the U.S. Steve eventually graduated from Cornell University with a degree in Agricultural Economics and earned his MBA in Marketing and Finance from Northwestern University.
+As a young child living in post-war Korea in the 1960s, Steve suffered a life-altering bout with polio – a disease that wreaked havoc on his body and ostracized him from society, ultimately leading to separation from his family.
+This disease and its consequences could have been prevented with a vaccine that costs merely a few cents.
+When Steve was only 5 years old, his father dropped him and his sister off at an orphanage, where they spent the next 5 years before being adopted by a couple in the U.S. Steve eventually graduated from Cornell University with a degree in Agricultural Economics and earned his MBA in Marketing and Finance from Northwestern University.
+Prior to joining MAP International, Steve held executive-level positions with nonprofits including Child Fund International, Heifer International, ChildHelp, and WorldVision US, and with corporations including Bristol-Myers Squibb, Conagra Foods, AmeriTrade, and Univera Life Sciences.

-Prior to joining MAP International, Steve held executive-level positions with nonprofits including Child Fund International, Heifer International, ChildHelp and WorldVision US and in corporations including: Bristol-Myers Squibb, Conagra Foods, AmeriTrade and Univera Life Sciences.
-Steve has dedicated his life to bringing critically needed medicines and health supplies to some of the world’s poorest people, so that no child suffers the same fate that he did simply because of a lack of access to medicine.
-God redeemed every experience in Steve’s life, even polio, to prepare him for his role at MAP International.
-He is particularly motivated by Jesus’s words in Matthew 25:36, “I was sick, and you looked after me.”

-Mission

-MAP International’s mission is to provide medicines and health supplies to those in need around the world so that they might experience life to the fullest.

 Financials and Credentials

-MAP International has been known as an organization that delivers quality medicines to those in need with a remarkably low overhead.
 In 2019, MAP delivered medicines and health supplies to 13.3 million people in 98 countries – all with a staff of fewer than 40 people.

-In fact, Forbes magazine recently gave MAP a 99% efficiency rating in its investment guide (compared to the average efficiency rating of 90%).
-Charity Navigator, another reputable charity watchdog, has given MAP International an impressive 4-star rating, an honor that is only awarded to the most fiscally responsible organizations.

-MAP International has also been awarded the highest level of recognition offered by GuideStar – the Platinum Seal of Transparency, in 2019.
-In addition, CNBC lists MAP International as one of the “Top Ten Charities in The World” because “they manage to do exceptional work both at home and abroad, all while maintaining top-notch financial management and transparency standards.”

-MAP International is also affirmed as an accredited charity by the Better Business Bureau and is rated #23 in the Top 100 Charities in America.